 - If any details in the gig descriptions need to be clarified, read the FAQ section.

-I start with reading reviews because it's the most important.
+We always start with reading reviews because this is the most important.

 Always check out what other buyers are saying before moving on to a seller's description and FAQ sections.

 Last but not least, see if the seller's joining date corresponds to their reviews.
-It's suspicious if a new account has numerous positive reviews.
+It's suspicious if a new account has many positive reviews.

 How can you tell fake reviews from real ones?

-If a seller joined Fiverr in May 2021 but already has over 50 reviews from that month, it's very likely that those reviews are fake.
+If a seller joined Fiverr recently but already has over tens or hundreds of reviews from that same month they joined, it's very likely that those reviews are fake.

 It takes some time to develop a solid rating on Fiverr.
 It could take months or even years.